-Vanessa Reksodipotero agrees.
-The pandemic has been a massive economic hit and has led to much loss of income, especially for poor families; not only can these families least afford it but they also have little or no digital access, which has had a knock-on effect on their access to healthcare and education.
-The need for digital, as well as financial, inclusion, especially prioritising the inclusion of women, was also mentioned by Stephanie Arrowsmith.
-There is a major need for rebuilding following Covid-19.
+Vanessa Reksodipotero (Yayasan Usaha Brubaker (founder and managing Mulia [Foundation for Noble Work], Java) director, Collective Responsibility), who agrees.
+The pandemic has been a runs a sustainability agency that works massive economic hit and has led to with mainly large industry to understand much loss of income, especially for poor sustainability in the Chinese context.
+In China specifically, he notes a host of families; not only can these families least afford it but they also have little or no problems: 'If I'm looking at the digital access, which has had a knock-on environment, I'm looking at water and effect on their access to healthcare and agriculture; if I'm looking socially, I'm looking at communities, healthcare and education.
+The need for digital, as well as financial, inclusion, especially prioritising education; economically, the future of the inclusion of women, was also jobs, which is a huge issue - but almost mentioned by Stephanie Arrowsmith as important is affordable housing in (Impact Hub, Indonesia/Thailand).
+There many cities.' is a major need for rebuilding following He adds, 'What are really critical issues Covid-19.